-The Waterloo Public Library provides meeting rooms for library sponsored or co-sponsored programs and conferences which meet the library's civic, informational, educational, cultural, and recreational goals.
-When not in use for library activities, these meeting rooms are available to nonprofit community organizations and committees under the following guidelines approved by the Library Board.
+The Waterloo Public Library provides meeting rooms for library-sponsored or co-sponsored programs and meetings which support the library's civic, informational, educational, cultural, and recreational goals.
+When not in use for library activities, these meeting rooms are available to the public under the following guidelines approved by the Library Board.
 The Library Board neither approves nor disapproves of content, topics, subject matter, or points-of-view of individuals or groups using the meeting rooms.
 Exceptions to any part of this policy may be made at the discretion of the Library Director or designee.

 The meeting rooms are available for use only during the hours the library is open to the public.
 Meetings must end at least fifteen (15) minutes before the library closes.

 Users are responsible for their own set up and breakdown.
 All rooms must be returned to their original condition immediately after the meeting is completed.
 Materials may not be affixed to any surface, such as walls, windows, floors, furniture or fixtures without approval by the library staff.
-Failure to do so will result in charges of not less than $25.00 for labor, material, and overhead to cover the cost of room pickup, cleaning, and/or damages.
-Groups should check in at the welcome desk before setting up and notify the welcome desk when leaving.
+Failure to do so will result in a charge of $50.00 for labor, material, and overhead to cover the cost of room pickup, cleaning, and/or damages.
+Groups should check in at a service desk before setting up and notify library staff when leaving.

 FOOD AND BEVERAGES

-Simple refreshments may be served in the Harry M. Reed meeting rooms, provided the room(s) and kitchenette are left in the condition they were found.
+Simple refreshments may be served in the meeting rooms, provided the room(s) and kitchenette are left in the condition they were found.
 Users must bring their own utensils and supplies.
-No smoking or alcoholic beverages are permitted anywhere on the premises.
-Food or beverages may not be carried to other parts of the library.

 No organization, without the permission of the Library Director, may list the address of the Waterloo Public Library as its official address.